 - Closing the existing facility and moving to another location.

 The location decision often depends on the type of business.
 For industrial location decisions, the strategy is usually minimizing costs, although innovation and creativity may also be critical.
 For retail and professional service organizations, the strategy focuses on maximizing revenue.
 Warehouse location strategy, however, may be driven by a combination of cost and speed of delivery.
-The objective of location strategy is to maximize the benefit of location to the firm.
+The objective of the location strategy is to maximize the benefit of the location to the firm.

 Once management is committed to a specific location, many costs are firmly in place and difficult to reduce.
-For instance, if a new factory location is in a region with high energy costs, even a good management with an outstanding energy strategy is starting at a disadvantage.
-Management is in similar bind with its human resource strategy if labor in the selected location is expensive, ill-trained or has a poor work ethic.
+For instance, if a new factory location is in a region with high energy costs, even good management with an outstanding energy strategy is starting at a disadvantage.
+Management is in a similar bind with its human resource strategy if the labor in the selected location is expensive, ill-trained or has a poor work ethic.
 Consequently, hard work to determine an optimal facility location is a good investment.

-Location and Innovation: When creativity, innovation and research and development investments are critical to the operations strategy, the location criteria may change from a focus on costs.
+When creativity, innovation and research and development investments are critical to the operations strategy, the location criteria may change from a focus on costs.
 When innovation is the focus, four attributes seem to affect overall competitiveness as well as innovation.